ayobolak/Worker-Payment-system/README.md

 ## Files Included
 - `payment_system.py`: Python script for worker generation and payment processing.
-- `payment_system.R`: R script equivalent of the Python version.
+- `payment_sysR.R`: R script equivalent of the Python version.
 - `README.md`: This file with instructions.

 -